So you’re needing more positive reviews on your Google Business Profile?

 - Mail them a thank you letter (or postcard) and ask for a review.

 - Leave a card behind after a service call.

 - Of course, the number one thing to get reviews is to be awesome at customer service.
 Above and beyond awesome.

-What To Do Next with Google My Business Reviews
+What To Do Next with Google Business Profile Reviews